-How the Rising Action Works in a Story: Definition and Examples of This Dramatic Structure Element
+Rising Action: Definition and Examples of This Dramatic Structure Element

 This, by the way, is where drama comes from: from the conflict between these two values and the protagonist’s final choice.

-You’ve heard that stories need conflict, that conflict is what drives the plot.
+You’ve heard that stories need conflict, that conflict is what drives the plot (both external conflict and internal conflict).
 But effective stories are not driven by conflict for the sake of conflict, but conflict for the sake of choice.

 In other words, it is the character’s decisions that drive effective stories forward, not just the events that the character is experiencing.